pinky21/water-rocket/README.md

 ```
 where $R_{spec,air}$ is the specific gas constant of air and $T_{air}$ the air temperature, which we assume to be equal the ambient temperature $T_{air}=T_{ambient}$.

-In sumary, we can again obtain an expression for the expelling velocity:
+In summary, we can again obtain an expression for the expelling velocity:
 ```math
 v_{expel}(t) = \sqrt{\frac{2}{\rho_{air}(t)}(\rho_{air}(t)R_{spec,air}T_{air}-p_{ambient}) }
 ```